Charles Brudenell-Bruce, 1st Marquess of Ailesbury: Military career

-In March 1792, he joined the Berkshire Militia as an Ensign.
-In 1796 he was appointed Captain of the Marlborough Yeomanry.
-He was promoted to Colonel the Wiltshire Yeomanry in 1797.
-He was colonel of the Royal Wiltshire Militia in 1811–27, a largely honorary appointment, although his record was one of sabre-rattling against the French, behaving for the most part like an Ultra.
+In March 1792, he joined the Berkshire Militia as an ensign.
+In 1796 he was appointed captain of the Marlborough Yeomanry.
+He was promoted to colonel the Wiltshire Yeomanry in 1797.
+He was colonel of the Wiltshire Militia in 1811–27, a largely honorary appointment, although his record was one of sabre-rattling against the French, behaving for the most part like an Ultra.

 Political career

 From an early age his father wanted him to have management control of the family's electoral interest at Marlborough, in which place he continued until inheriting his father's estates.
 He was Member of Parliament for Marlborough from 1796 until 19 April 1814, when he succeeded to his father's titles of Baron Bruce of Tottenham House and the earldom of Ailesbury.

 Lord Bruce was not a regular attender of debates in the Commons.
 He frequently disappointed the government's attempts to whip his vote.
 On 19 February 1801, he supported an opposition motion calling for an inquiry into the failed Ferrol Expedition.
 He joined only twenty other MPs in rejecting the Peace of Amiens on 14 May 1802.
 Pitt's Irish Secretary imagined that Bruce was a Tory supporter of the navy, but on every vote, he opposed the Orders of the Day in the Commons.
 From 3 June 1803 to March 1804, there were numerous votes in which Bruce did not line up with Pitt's ministry, and he continued this record into the brief Addington ministry.

 However, Bruce did support the Tory Irish Volunteer bill on 16 April 1804.
 Thereafter he returned to the Pittite loyalties opposing Melville's Censure motion on 18 April 1805.
 On Pitt's death he was among those Tory MPs who foregathered to discuss the future.
-Grenville chose to repeal the Additional Forces Act, to which Bruce raised an objection as the war against France was raging in Europe, specifically with reference to the debate on 30 April 1806, being only one of thirty to vote against.
+Grenville chose to repeal the Additional Forces Acts 1803, to which Bruce raised an objection as the war against France was raging in Europe, specifically with reference to the debate on 30 April 1806, being only one of thirty to vote against.
 He raised an objection to the government on the election petition for Hampshire for 13 February 1807.
 Bruce was "adverse" to the abolition of the slave trade when it was debated in the Commons taking the traditional laissez-faire economic principles; omitting to recall it was a new century.